 Apache Solr is a system for indexing and searching site content.
-Currently, all plans except for a Personal plan can use Solr.
+All plans except for a Basic plan can use Pantheon Solr.

 Learn how to configure Solr with help from our experts.
-Pantheon delivers custom workshops to help development teams master the platform and improve internal DevOps.
+Pantheon delivers custom workshops to help development teams master the platform and improve internal WebOps.

 Pantheon supports and maintains Solr Search for WordPress (Solr Power).
 This plugin replaces the default search mechanism within WordPress while preserving the familiar integration methods within themes and widgets.